Frequently Asked Questions

 • Dedicated faculty who enjoy working with bright, inquisitive students

-• Honors students qualify for residence in the Honors Living and Learning Center
+• Residence in the Honors Living and Learning Center

 • Competitive edge for admission into prestigious graduate schools